SAP-archive/teched2021-DAT160/README.md

 Finally we like to merge all data into one data model with the Data Flow engine of SAP Data Warehouse Cloud.

+### SAP Application Used

+These SAP Applications are used for the exercises:

+* SAP Data Intelligence
+	* Modeller
+* SAP Data Warehouse Cloud
+	* Data Flow
+* Optional: SAP Analytics Cloud

 ### Data Sources